+The college is proud to host one of the remaining few dual use libraries in Devon.
 The school library is open throughout the day and is an integral part of the College.
 It encourages students to use the excellent range of resources available to support learning and helps them to develop an appreciation of reading for pleasure - which has been proven to help individuals understand and empathise with others, build confidence and improve cognitive development.